AlexSCorey/metrics-utility/testathon/readme.md

 uv run gather_all.py

 It will run it locally, or if RPM variables (above) are set, it will gather in RPM.

+# build_and_copy.py

+Useful script that takes the same env variables as previous, connects to environment, runs build report with all of the parameters and input and then copy report back to the folder where it was called.

+Works only for RPM and Containerized.